 When setting your second money goal, consider what you want to accomplish in the next five, 10, or even 20 years.
 For example, you might want to buy a home.
 So saving cash for a down payment and closing costs could be your big money goal.
 Or you may want to stash away money for retirement instead.

 When setting longer-term financial goals, start with a set dollar amount.
-Next, work backwards to figure out what you need to save monthly or yearly.
+Next, work backward to figure out what you need to save monthly or yearly.
 For example, if you want to save $20,000 toward a home over the next four years, you'd need to save $5,000 each year.
 That breaks down to $416 and change each month (not counting interest or investment gains).

 As you set your short- and long-term financial goals, consider where to keep your money.
-A high yield savings account, for example, could help you earn more interest on your emergency fund compared to a regular savings account.
-Opening a CD or creating a CD ladder might be preferable when saving for longer term goals.
+A high-yield savings account, for example, could help you earn more interest on your emergency fund compared to a regular savings account.
+Opening a CD or creating a CD ladder might be preferable when saving for longer-term goals.

 Next Steps and More Resources

 Setting money goals is an important link in the chain when working toward financial wellness.
 Once you've set some broad goals, you can work on fine-tuning them.
-For example, you can turn your focus next to building short-term savings for the fun things in life, as well as the occasional curve ball.
+For example, you next can turn your focus to building short-term savings for the fun things in life, as well as the occasional curve ball.

 Keep reading to learn more about the benefits of saving:

-- We’ve given you a couple of reasons to start saving and here are some more Reasons to Save Your Money and get motivated.
+- We’ve given you a couple of reasons to start saving, and here are some more Reasons To Save Your Money and get motivated.

 - You know you should have an emergency fund, in a general sense.
 Make the knowing more real with these specific Reasons You Need an Emergency Fund.

-- After you’ve located all the coins in the couch it’s time to look for other places to find money to stash away: 10 Money Saving Hacks to Reach Your Financial Goals.
+- After you’ve located all the coins in the couch it’s time to look for other places to find money to stash away: 10 Money-Saving Hacks To Reach Your Financial Goals.